gazbert/bxbot/CONTRIBUTING.md

   All public API methods should have detailed Javadoc describing the contract and what they do.
 * Add the MIT license header comment to all new `.java` files - copy from existing files in the project.
 * Did we mention tests?
 All code changes should be accompanied by new or modified tests.
+  Someone has to do it...
 * Add yourself as an `@author` to the `.java` files that you modify substantially (more than cosmetic changes).
 * In general commits should be atomic and diffs should be easy to read.
 For this reason do not mix